 What Is Novox?

-Novox, with the generic name Rimadyl (Carprofen), is a prescription non-steroidal anti-inflammatory drug (NSAID).
+Novox (Carprofen), also sold under the name Rimadyl, is a prescription non-steroidal anti-inflammatory drug (NSAID).
 Vets prescribe it to treat pain and inflammation in different animals.

 Although Novox works with many animals, it's only FDA approved in the United States to treat dogs.